Improved Schemes for Asymptotically Optimal Repair of MDS Codes

 Recall that Ye and Barg \cite{YBShort} explicitly constructed $(n,k,r^{n})$ RS codes whose bandwidth asymptotically meets the cut-set bound.
-In this section, we generalize their construction and improve their sub-packetization. \tref{main} gives a precise statement of our main result for RS codes.
+In this section, we generalize this construction and improve the subpacketization at the expense of an asymptotically negligible increase in repair bandwidth.
+Table\,\ref{tab:RStradeoff} compares our Reed--Solomon code construction with that of Ye and Barg \cite{YBShort}.
+If $r = 2^m$, for example, we achieve the subpacketization of~$2^{m+n-1}$, which improves upon the subpacketization of $2^{mn}$ in the constructions by Ye and Barg. \tref{main} gives~a~precise statement of our main result for RS codes.

-\begin{theorem} Let $n$ and $k$ be arbitrary fixed integers and suppose that $n-k = s^{m}$ where $s \geq 2$ and $m \geq 1$.
+\begin{theorem} \looseness=-1 Let $n$ and $k$ be arbitrary fixed integers, and suppose that $n-k = s^{m}$ where $s \geq 2$ and $m \geq 1$.
 Let $F$ be a finite field and let $h(x)$ be a degree $l$ irreducible polynomial over $F$ where $l = s^{m+n-1}$.
 Let $\beta$ be a root of $h(x)$ and set the symbol field $E = F(\beta)$ to be the field generated by $\beta$ over $F$.
-Choose the set of evaluation points to be $A = \{\beta^{s^{0}}, \beta^{s^{1}}, \ldots, \beta^{s^{n-1}}\}$.
+Choose the set of evaluation points to be $A = \bigl\{\beta^{s^{0}},\beta^{s^{1}}, \ldots, \beta^{s^{n-1}}\bigr\}$.
 The exact repair bandwidth of the code $\RS(n,k,A)$ over $F$ is at most

 and hence asymptotically meets \eqref{cutset} for fixed $n-k$ as $n \to \infty$. \end{theorem}